Motivation is what drives us to act. Many diseases alter motivation.

 A loss of motivation results in clinical apathy — a disabling disorder that can be difficult to pin down.
 It is often missed, and is hard to quantify.
 It carries a huge social and economic burden, and is often frustrating and distressing for carers.

 We study what motivation is, in terms of computations.
 Is it the selection of an appropriate action, given a goal?
 Or is it the willingness to invest energy, at a cost, in a rewarding course of action?
-Here are a few of our studies.
+We found that:

-- Increased and decreased responses to incentives after damage to specific brian areas: “Human ventromedial prefrontal lesions alter incentivisation by reward”, Manohar & Husain Cortex 2016
+- Damage to specific brian areas increase or decrease responses to incentives.
+“Human ventromedial prefrontal lesions alter incentivisation by reward”, Manohar & Husain Cortex 2016

 - Rewards and dopamine improve motor performance by reducing internal noise.
 “Reward pays the cost of motor and cognitive control”, Manohar et al. Current Biology 2015